How to Soundproof a Wall

 The key to creating walls that are soundproof is to fill the cavities between walls as well as you can.
-You can fill the wall cavities with fibreglass types of insulation, and can add other types of mass to your walls to cut down on the transmitting of airborne sound waves.
-You can buy a mass loaded product through acoustical companies that is heavy but not very thick for this purpose.
+You can fill the wall cavities with fiberglass insulation and can add other types of mass to your walls to cut down on the transmitting of airborne sound waves.
+You can buy a mass-loaded product through acoustical companies that is heavy but not very thick for this purpose.

 Make sure that gaps are all properly caulked to keep air flow from being allowed to hinder the soundproofing process.
 The caulk should be an acoustical caulk and it should be used to seal any and all open joints around the entire wall's perimeter.